Hey! I’m Stacey Tunteri, Life & Legacy Organizer

 Even after earning a master’s degree, I lived paycheck to paycheck for years.
 I had a mountain of credit card debt, student loans, and a car that was always breaking down.

 From this nothing-to-lose place in my twenties, I seized the opportunity to move across the country and start over.
-When I drove my tiny hatchback 2K miles west, everything I owned in the world fit inside.
+When I drove my little hatchback 2K miles west, everything I owned in the world fit inside.

 To kickstart my new life, I applied at a temp agency.
 My first California job paid more than I had ever made before.
 I went from struggling to comfortable almost overnight.